JoshLmao/foresight/src/data/dota2/readme.md

 ## Converting .vdf to .json

 To convert the Valve .vdf file format to .json, you need to use the [online VDF-Parser](https://rgp.io/vdf-parser/).
-Then, `npc_abilties.json` file needs converting so that the "AbilitySpecial" JSON array is converted to a native JSON arrays instead of "01", "02", [use this JSFiddle](https://jsfiddle.net/JoshLmao/c6shzam0/6/)
+Then, `npc_abilties.json` & `items.json` files needs converting so that the "AbilitySpecial" JSON array is converted to a native JSON arrays instead of "01", "02", [use this JSFiddle](https://jsfiddle.net/JoshLmao/c6shzam0/6/)

 ## Packing Images into Spritesheet